xinhuixu/corpus-analyzer/README.md

 # Running nlp-playground

+ - I try out some tools for natural language processing here as I am learning them from various sources, e.g. Codecademy.
- Follow these steps to run this app on your computer if you don't already use git.
+- Follow these steps to run this web app on your computer if you don't already use git.

 ## Prerequisites